alliedmodders/sourcepawn/README.md

 ### SourcePawn 1.12

-SourcePawn 1.12 is currently in development.
+SourcePawn 1.12 was released on November 30, 2024.

 This release contains a number of bug fixes and internal improvements.
 It also greatly improves error message readability in the style of modern compilers.
+The lexer was completely rewritten to make this possible.

+Array type checking and initialization has been completely rewritten.
+The generated code is simpler and more compile-time errors can be caught.
+Error messages around arrays have been greatly improved.

 This release contains a number of language changes.
+ - Natives can now return enum structs and fixed-size arrays.
+ - Enum structs can be passed to natives.
  - Function bodies must now be braced.
 There is no compatibility mode for this change.
  - `INVALID_FUNCTION` is now type `null_t`.
 The old internal type `nullfunc_t` has been removed.
    `INVALID_FUNCTION` and `null` are now equivalent, which means code manually checking for `-1`
     will not work.
 There are three functions added to `IPluginContext` to help native code with this change: `GetNullFunctionValue()`, `IsNullFunctionId()`, and `GetFunctionByIdOrNull()`.
  - Warnings around indentation have been removed.
+ - Tags have been removed.
+Old syntax tags must now correspond to declared or builtin types.
+ - "Fixed" enums have been removed.
+Enum type checking is the same whether or not the name is capitalized.
+ - Function aliases have been removed.
+ - The "using" keyword has been removed and is no longer implemented.
+ - The `__nullable__` and destructor syntax for handles have been re-introduced.
+ - Built-in defines and constants are now defined by an in-memory implicit include.
+ - `#endinput` is no longer necessary. `#include` will no longer double-include.